Tips - Applying for an apprenticeship

 Although apprenticeships are a great way of learning new things, vacancies will often require you to have a range of existing skills.
 Make sure that you are honest in your applications.
 If a vacancy is completely outside your skill set, it is probably not worth applying.
 Don’t panic – something suitable will turn up!

 Play on your strengths in your application.
 What is it that makes you unique?
 Why are you the best suited person to this role?
 Make sure you explain why you are interested in the role, and how you think you can contribute to the company and what skills you have.
 Do the Careerpilot Pre-16 or Post 16 Skills Map to find out what skills you have.
 Use the 'Courses and Jobs' section to help you think about the best skills for you to promote for the apprenticeship you are looking for.

 Think about contact methods

 Think about how an employer might contact you.
 If you are providing an email address, consider setting one up that is just your name.
 Novelty email addresses look unprofessional and will cast your application in a poor light.
 Similarly, make sure that you have an appropriate message on your voicemail.
 Also if you have submitted an application it is likely that an employer will phone you up so make sure you answer your phone, check messages and return calls.

 Think about how you use social networking sites

 Facebook, Twitter and other sites are not just used by you and your friends.
-Employers sometimes use social networking information to screen job applicants.
-Research shows that young people ages 16-24 are losing potential job offers because of comments or pictures on their online and social media profiles.
-Think about how you use these sites and who can access your profile.
-If you don't want to make your profile private you might want to edit your profile to ensure pictures and comments would be suitable for a prospective employer to see.
+Employers use social networking information to screen job applicants.
+Research shows that young people aged 16-24 sometimes lose potential job offers because of comments or pictures on their online and social media profiles.
+Make sure you set privacy settings on all your social media sites.